h1xten/tic-tac-toe-hopr/README.md

-# Tic-Tac-Toe dApp built on HOPR.
+# Tic-Tac-Toe dApp using HOPR.

 ## Development
 Developed with